Skip to main content

 3. Register the Native Template

-To use the custom native template view, you need to register it in GFPNativeTemplateOptions.
+To use the custom native template view, register it in GFPNativeTemplateOptions.

 • Set kGFPTemplateVisualKey.defaultVisualKey as the visual key